jfgagnon00/Unity-Voxelizer/README.md

 6. Position the game object in the scene
 7. Clicking on *Generate* button to generate VoxelsPrimitive content

+### Limitations

+* Limited to static mesh primitives
+* Meshes must have a collider.
+* Limited to opaque material.

 ### Rendering

 TO BE COMPLETED